Question

 The client's copy is kept in a "trust store", which by default is a file called cacerts in the Java's \jre\lib\security folder.

-Back Up the existing cacerts file
+Back up the existing cacerts file

 Add the certificate to the trust store